grpc/proposal/L46-core-tls-credential-API.md

   //
   // request: the verification information associated with this request virtual void Cancel(TlsCustomVerificationCheckRequest* request) = 0;
 };

-// A CertificateVerifier that doesn't perform any additional checks other than
-// certificate verification, if specified.
-// Note: using this solely without any other authentication mechanisms on the
-// peer identity will leave your applications to the MITM(Man-In-The-Middle)
-// attacks.
-Users should avoid doing so in production environments. class NoOpCertificateVerifier : public CertificateVerifierInterface {
- public:
-  NoOpCertificateVerifier();
-};

 // A CertificateVerifier that will perform hostname verification, to see if the